optimizers/lldl/README.md

 LLDL is a modification of [Lin and Moré's limited-memory Cholesky factorization](http://dx.doi.org/10.1137/S1064827597327334) code-named ICFS for symmetric positive definite matrices.
 LLDL implements a similar limited-memory scheme for symmetric indefinite matrices that possess a LDL<sup>T</sup> factorization, i.e., with D diagonal.
 Symmetric quasi-definite matrices fall into this category.

+LLDL is applicable to symmetric indefinite matrices that are not quasi definite, or more generally do not admit a LDL<sup>T</sup>
+factorization.
+In this case, it computes an incomplete LDL<sup>T</sup>
+factorization of a nearby matrix.

 The main idea is that if L and D are the exact factors of A, the preconditioned matrix (L |D| L<sup>T</sup>)<sup>-1</sup> A has only two eigenvalues: +1 and -1.
 The hope is that incomplete factors will strike a good balance between computational cost and eigenvalue clustering.

 It remains possible to use [MINRES](http://www.stanford.edu/group/SOL/software/minres.html) or [SYMMLQ](http://www.stanford.edu/group/SOL/software/symmlq.html) on the symmetrically-preconditioned system